Jury finds Jennifer Crumbley, the Michigan school shooter’s mother, guilty of manslaughter

 PONTIAC, Mich.
-(AP) — A Michigan jury convicted a school shooter's mother of involuntary manslaughter Tuesday in a first-of-its-kind trial to determine whether she had any responsibility in the deaths of four students in 2021.
+(AP) — A Michigan jury convicted a school shooter's mother of involuntary manslaughter Tuesday in the killings of four students in 2021, making her the first parent in the U.S. to be held responsible for a child carrying out a mass school attack.

-Prosecutors say Jennifer Crumbley had a duty under Michigan law to prevent her son, who was 15 at the time, from harming others.
-She was accused of failing to secure a gun and ammunition at home and failing to get help for Ethan Crumbley's mental health.
+Prosecutors say Jennifer Crumbley had a duty under state law to prevent her son, who was 15 at the time, from harming others.
+She was accused of failing to secure a gun and ammunition at home and failing to get help to support Ethan Crumbley's mental health.

 Jennifer Crumbley, 45, looked down and shook her head slightly as each juror was polled after the verdicts were read.